 VAT stands for Value Added Tax.
-This is the UK’s tax that is applied to the sale of goods or services:
+This is the UK’s tax that businesses apply to the sale of goods or services:

 - That are of a VATable nature; and

 - Are provided by a VAT-registered business.

 You can consider registering for VAT when you set up your company for the first time.
 Alternatively, you can consider this when you have been in business for a while.
-This could be when you are self-employed or running your own company.
+This could be when you are in self-employment or you run your own company.

 Our VAT guide covers VAT in more detail.
-This will give you a comprehensive insight into how VAT works.
+This gives you a comprehensive insight into how VAT works.

-Under HMRC’s rules, a business must register if its annual VAT taxable turnover exceeds the registration threshold of £85,000.
-The business also needs to register if it knows it will exceed the threshold in the future.
+Under HMRC’s rules, there is an annual limit before you are required to register for VAT.
+Therefore, what is the VAT threshold for small business?
+A UK business must register if its annual VAT taxable turnover exceeds the VAT registration threshold of £85,000.
+The business also needs to register if it knows it will exceed the small business VAT threshold in the future.

 UK VAT registration guide -compulsory and voluntary registration